wont-stream/ipv4.army/src/blog/2025/08/04/01-Rolldown.md

 `1.37s` on my computer, and `4.45s` on my VPS.

 May not seem like a lot, but when I restart my container to update my site, that's still a good chunk of downtime saved.

+Edit: I moved the public folder so vitepress doesnt copy it every build, and now my build times are:

+`1.13s` on my computer, and `1.39s` on my VPS.